ml-energy/benchmark/pegasus/README.md

 `b` stands for broadcast.
 Every command is run once on all (`hostname`, `gpu`) combinations.

-## Benchmark
+## System benchmark

+This will benchmark each model and get you data for the columns `energy`, `throughput`, `latency`, and `response_length`.

-Now use Pegasus to run benchmarks for all the models across all nodes.
+Use Pegasus to run benchmarks for all the models across all nodes.

 ```console
 $ cd pegasus